 The Hidden Cost of “Value Engineering”

 Landscape architects and council officers are under constant pressure to deliver more with less.
-Value engineering promised a solution: save money without reducing scope.
+Value engineering promised a solution: save money by substituting “similar” products without reducing scope.
 But that promise rarely proves true.

 The logic is simple: swap out a specified item for something cheaper and pocket the savings.
-The result is often thinner materials, weaker finishes, and products never designed to withstand the Australian climate and public realm wear and tear.
+However, cheap products usually use thinner materials, inferior components and finishes, or offshore labour.
+They cannot withstand the Australian climate and wear and tear in the public realm.
 The outcome?
-Premature failures, higher maintenance costs, and frustrated communities.
+Premature failures, poor after-sales service, higher maintenance costs, and frustrated communities.

 The hidden cost of poor-quality products is environmental waste.
-Products that should last 10–15 years are tossed after five.
+Products that should last 10-15 years are discarded after just five.

 This is why the fall of value engineering is about more than cost – it’s about sustainability.
-High-quality, durable products don’t just reduce maintenance calls.
-They stay in service longer, cutting down the volume of waste sent to landfills and the emissions tied to manufacturing replacements.
+High-quality, durable products not only reduce maintenance calls but also stay in service longer, thereby cutting down the volume of waste sent to landfills and the emissions associated with manufacturing replacements.

 Communities expect better